 Though the birth rate had declined like intended, with the continually dropping rate, a new concern arose.
 There was now an exceedingly large generation of baby boomers being followed by a generation that would not even replace their parents.

 The abrupt decline in births has, and still is, causing problems regarding their ability to support the immense aging population.

-With this vast difference of situations and problems, the Iranian government and population is continuing to feel a struggle in the prolonged wake of the 1979 revolution.
+With this vast difference in situations and problems, the Iranian government and population are continuing to feel a struggle in the prolonged wake of the 1979 revolution.

 Between the excessive number of babies and then the sudden drop in births, the population fluctuation is one of Iran’s numerous economic issues that they as a nation and separate communities are having to deal with.